LC-Linkous/tinySA_python/README.md

 ```

 ### Saving Screen Images

  The `capture()` function can be used to capture the screen and output it to an image file.
-Note that the screen size varies by device, and the serial read
+Note that the screen size varies by device.
+The library itself does not have a function for saving to an image (requires an additional library), but examples and the CLI wrapper have this functionality.

  This example truncates the last hex value, so a single padding `x00` value has been added.
 This will eventually be investigated, but it's not hurting the output right now.